Big M: Flavours

-The flavors in bold were advertised as part of a Big M 'Flavor Flashback' promotion in 2010, with one to be voted back into regular sale.
+The flavours in bold were advertised as part of a Big M 'Flavour Flashback' promotion in 2010, with one to be voted back into regular sale.
 The winner was announced on 5 July 2010 as Big Egg Flip.
 It was retired in early 2011 and replaced with Honeycomb as another limited edition.
 Honeycomb was subsequently replaced by a limited edition Choc Berry in mid-2011.
-Egg Flip subsequently returned in late 2012, and has since made several re-appearances as a limited edition flavor.
-Blue Heaven has also been re-introduced as a limited time flavor several times, with its appearance in 2021 overtaking sales of the brand's most popular Strawberry flavor.
+Egg Flip subsequently returned in late 2012, and has since made several re-appearances as a limited edition flavour.
+Blue Heaven has also been re-introduced as a limited time flavour several times, with its appearance in 2021 overtaking sales of the brand's most popular Strawberry flavour.